-Rooted in Christ alone, Cultivating is designed to present the three transcendentals of Goodness, Truth, and Beauty in every issue and product we create.
-Our focus centers in three key areas –
+Rooted and grounded in Christ, The Cultivating Project is dedicated to cultivating the three transcendentals of Goodness, Truth, and Beauty in our lives and presenting them in the work of our hands.

 We serve each other in prayer and helping to promote each other’s work created for Cultivating or independently, so each of us is less alone in our creative outreaches.
 In all our ways and efforts, we seek to glorify God and bear witness to His goodness.

-Joining The Cultivating Project
+Fellowship members join The Cultivating Project by invitation.

 4. Willing to submit quarterly within the designated seasonal timeframe and theme, and on occasion respond to specialty requests

-5. Able to provide high quality work - written, visual, music, or tech - for Cultivating as a part of the extended mission of Cultivating for encouraging and inspiring other believers engaged in the arts
+5. Able to provide high quality work - written, visual, music, or tech - for Cultivating as a part of the extended mission of The Cultivating Project for

 6. Willing to pray for the other team members and offer encouragement / support; and willing also to receive it